plausible/docs/docs/trial-to-paid.md

 ## Choose your subscription tier

-Our subscription tiers are based on the total number of pageviews and custom events per month between all the sites you have added to your Plausible Analytics account.
+Our subscription tiers are based on the total number of pageviews and custom events between all the sites you have added to your Plausible Analytics account.

-Check your current pageview and custom event usage in the "**Usage & Limits**" section of your account settings.
-There we list the total number of billable pageviews during your trial period to date.

-Select a subscription tier that matches your billable pageviews.
+You can check your usage levels during the trial period to date in your account settings within the "**Subscription Plan**" section.
+You should select a subscription tier that matches your usage levels.
 Opt for monthly or yearly billing.
 You can get 2 free months with an annual subscription.

-Next, decide on your plan:
+Next, decide on your plan.
+These vary in terms of number of sites, team members and features:

-* Choose "**Growth**" for essential features, ideal for growing teams
+* Choose the "**Growth**" plan for essential features, ideal for growing teams
-* Go for "**Business**" for advanced features, multiple sites and larger teams
+* Go for the "**Business**" plan for advanced features, more sites and larger teams

 Then click on the "**Upgrade**" button to get started.

 <img alt="Choose your subscription tier" src={useBaseUrl('img/choose-your-subscription-tier.png')} />